Albert H. Crews

-Albert Hanlin "Al" Crews Jr. (born March 23, 1929), (Col, USAF, Ret.), is a former American chemical and aeronautical engineer, and U.S. Air Force astronaut.
+Albert Hanlin Crews Jr. (March 23, 1929 – June 7, 2025) was an American chemical and aeronautical engineer and a U.S. Air Force astronaut.

 Early life and education

-He was born on March 23, 1929, in El Dorado, Arkansas.
+Crews was born in El Dorado, Arkansas on March 23, 1929.
 He graduated in 1950 from the University of Louisiana at Lafayette (then named Southwestern Louisiana Institute) with a Bachelor of Science degree in chemical engineering.
 He earned a Master of Science degree in aeronautical engineering from the U.S. Air Force Institute of Technology in 1959.

 Test pilot

 As a USAF Test Pilot School graduate, he was selected as a military astronaut designee in the second group of X-20 Dyna-Soar astronauts on April 20, 1962, and assigned as a Dyna-Soar pilot on September 20, 1962.
 The Dyna-Soar program was cancelled in 1963.
 On November 12, 1965, he was selected as an astronaut in the first group for the Manned Orbiting Laboratory (MOL) program.
 He transferred to NASA Flight Crew Directorate at the Johnson Space Center, Houston, Texas, in June 1969 when the MOL program was cancelled.
 He remained a pilot for NASA, flying such aircraft as the "Super Guppy" outsize cargo transport, the WB-57F atmospheric research aircraft and the OV-095 SAIL Space Shuttle simulator until he retired at age 65.